Contact

 Can I get legal aid / How much will it cost me?

-Legal aid is no longer available for divorce proceedings.
-We offer a range of fixed fees to help you with all or part of the divorce process which you can see here: Levins Family Law Fixed Fees
+Legal aid is available for divorce & financial remedy to those who are the victims of domestic abuse and are financially eligible, we can assess your financial eligibility.
+For those not eligible for legal aid, we offer a range of fixed fee services to help you with all or part of the divorce process which you can see here: JR Levins Family Law Fixed Fees

 When can I get divorced?